Qiming-Huang/Qiming-Huang.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Second-year PhD student at MIx group, School of Computer Science, University of Birmingham, supervised by Prof. Jianbo Jiao.
+I am a second-year PhD student in the MIx Group at the School of Computer Science, [University of Birmingham](https://www.birmingham.ac.uk/), under the supervision of Prof. [Jianbo Jiao](https://jianbojiao.com/).

+Prior to this, I received my Bachelor's degree from [Xi’an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en/) in 2023.

+My research interests focus on open-world learning and multi-modal learning, particularly in the intersection of vision and language.